Sleep's Nightly Performance

 Keep regular showtimes (consistent bed and wake times)

-Give both headliners - Deep Sleep and REM Sleep - their time to shine
+Allow for 7-9 hours so both Deep Sleep and REM Sleep get their time to shine

-Avoid eating too close to showtime and disrupting the performance schedule
+Avoid eating too close to showtime and disrupting the performance.

 Ready to learn more sleep fundamentals?
 Check out our Sleep Playbook Portal.